 Placements From Music Supervisors

-Where to begin….
-Well, 1st off, I had a little success with small placements in the beginning of this challenge, both coming from music supervisors.
+Where to begin… Well, 1st off, I had a little success with small placements at the beginning of this challenge, both coming from music supervisors.

 February/March: You already know about my 1st couple of placements → here is that link once again.
 I made nothing throughout the rest of the year, but an interesting update in April and May.